Rebellion of Túpac Amaru II: Rebellion in Cusco and southern campaign

+After attacking the mining town of Caylloma in late November, from which Spanish officials fled with large amounts of money from the royal treasuries and silver, Túpac Amaru's forces crossed the glacier-covered mountains of La Raya, the dividing line between Cusco and Puno.
+Reports on the size of his army vary from 10,000 to 60,000 men.

+Spanish response

+In Cusco, Bishop Moscoso y Peralta directed the royalist efforts, raising money, organizing processions, and communicating with the authorities in Lima, his priests in rebel territory, and the militia leaders.
+With little or distorted news about events south of the city, the bishop and much of the population feared an imminent encirclement.
+Reports of rebel actions heading south caused panic among the population of Cusco due to the inaction of the royalist leaders who, after the defeat at Sangarará, had abandoned any kind of attack while awaiting reinforcements from Lima.
+Both patriots and royalists sought to win the battles of information and propaganda by sending spies and messengers, while inflating their forces and masking their intentions and anxieties.

 Spanish colonial administrator José Antonio de Areche acted in response to Túpac's uprising, moving troops from Lima and as far off as Cartagena toward the region.
-Tupac Amaru II in 1780 began to lead an uprising of indigenous people but the Spanish military proved to be too strong for his army of 40,000–60,000 followers.
-After being repelled from the capital of the Incan empire the rebels march around the country gathering forces to attempt to fight back.
-Troops from Lima were instrumental in helping repel Túpac's siege of Cuzco from 28 December 1780, to 10 January 1781.
+Tupac Amaru II, in 1780, began to lead the uprising of indigenous people, but the reinforcements from Lima fought back against Amaru's 40,000–60,000 followers.
+After being repelled from the capital of the Incan empire of Cusco, the rebels march around the country, gathering forces to attempt to fight back.
+Troops from Lima were instrumental in helping repel Túpac's siege of Cuzco from 28 December 1780 to 10 January 1781.
 Following these failures, his coalition of disparate malcontents began to fall apart, with the upper-caste criollos abandoning him first to rejoin the loyalist forces.
 Further defeats and Spanish offers of amnesty for rebel defectors hastened the collapse of Túpac's forces.

+Capture of Túpac Amaru II

 By the end of February 1781, Spanish authorities began to gain the upper hand.
-A mostly indigenous loyalist army of up to between 15,000 and 17,000 troops led by Jose del Valle had the smaller rebel army surrounded by 23 March.
-A breakout attempt on 5 April was repulsed, and Túpac and his family were betrayed and captured the next day along with battalion leader Tomasa Tito Condemayta, who was the only indigenous noble who would be executed alongside Túpac.
-After being tortured, on 15 May Túpac was sentenced to death, and on 18 May forced to witness the execution of his wife and one of his children before he was himself quartered.
-The four horses running in opposite directions failed to tear his limbs apart and so Túpac was beheaded.
+A mostly indigenous loyalist army of 15,000 to 17,000 troops led by Jose del Valle had the smaller rebel army surrounded between Tinta and Sangarará by 23 March.
+A breakout attempt on 5 April was repulsed.